 Jonathan Harman and his older brother James were like two peas in a pod.
-While Jonathan did not show the devotion to the Wesleyan Methodist Church as is lay preacher brother, they shared a keen in interest in farming practices and community involvement.
+While Jonathan did not show the devotion to the Wesleyan Methodist Church as his lay preacher brother, they shared a keen interest in farming practices and community involvement.

 Also from Early Byaduk Settlers, I have discovered Jonathan was one of the first buggy owners in Byaduk, purchasing a heavy red buggy in 1875.
 Up until that time, most people owned spring carts which were not suitable for a trip into Hamilton.
 Until the arrival of buggies, the only comfortable way to travel to Hamilton was horseback or dray.
 That trip would have taken 4-5 hours according to Fraser.
 Today, the trip to Byaduk from Hamilton is only about 15 minutes.

-The family of Jonathan and Mary Harman were:
+The family of Jonathan and Mary Harman was:

 Arthur John – Birth: 1863 at Yambuk; Marriage: Ellen Mathilda Rogers 1891; Death: 1933 at Hamilton.